fcpp/fcpp/README.md

 - [GCC](https://gcc.gnu.org) (tested with version 9.2.0)
 - [Doxygen](http://www.doxygen.nl)

-In the `src` folder, you should be able to run `./make.sh all`, getting output about building and testing the whole library.
+In the `src` folder, you should be able to run `./make.sh gcc all`, getting output about building and testing the whole library.

 ## Developers: Contribute